 Open.
 Accountable.
 Responsible

-The Commission on Revenue Allocation appears not to have much authority under the New Constitution unlike other Commissions, except to recommend to Parliament and county governments on the formula to be used in the sharing of national revenue.
+Unlike other Commissions, the Commission on Revenue Allocation CRA, appears not to have much authority under the Constitution of Kenya 2010 except to recommend to Parliament and county governments on the formula to be used in the sharing and use of revenue.

 The role of the CRA is one of a technical nature in which the Commission prepares the formulae that will guide the division of Public Funds.

 The CRA is led by a Chair and seven Commissioners all of whom are financial and economic experts.
 The same skills are expected of its secretariat.

 The New Constitution provides for a limited form of devolution.
 This means that some of the functions previously performed by the central government have been assigned to county governments and therefore, some revenue from the center must be allocated to the counties.

 The key questions that must be addressed in revenue allocation are how much of national revenue will be allocated to the counties, and in what proportions.
 The determination of the formular to be used in the sharing of this revenue constitutes the main functions of the Commission on Revenue Allocation, CRA.

 Although the recommendations of the CRA are majorly of a technical nature, they cannot not be made unilaterally or in ignorance of history or prevailing political discourse, given that the sharing of revenues is by its very nature, a major part of every political system the world over.
 Hence the Commission's proposals for allocation are guided by a legislative framework enacted mostly by (the Senators) politicians in their capacity as representatives of the people of the counties.